coding4medicine/notes-and-commands/Rails/simple-tutorials/Task3.md

 ## Stripe subscription system along with devise

 We will use haml here, based on - https://www.sitepoint.com/stripe-subscriptions-rails

+The above link does not use devise, and its github code works well.

+### setting up rails and devise

 ~~~~~~
 rails new blog